codewithnick/instagrambot/README.md

 # Note:
 the bot on github may or may not work according to the current version of instagram .newer versions of the bot are not yet open sourced

-# how does the bot work?
+# How does the bot work?

 the bot uses sophisticated and complicated algorithms to find geniune user on instagram and drive them to a specified account or page which increases the reach and impressions of your page overall. hernce indirectly increasing your following base. in other words the bot works to advertise your account to potential followers